 The Holiday of Holidays, Haifa

 The Holiday of Holidays takes place every weekend throughout December in Haifa where Jews, Christians, and Muslims gather at events like art galleries, museum exhibitions, antique fairs, concerts, children activities, and open-air events, proudly demonstrating a harmonious relationship between monolithic religions of the area.
 It started back in 1994 and includes a food festival that blends Arab and Jewish flavors to reflect the variety of dishes available in the city.
-Many ancient dishes are recreated, brought back to life so locals as well as people who come from around the world can enjoy them.
+Many ancient dishes are recreated, brought back to life so both locals and visitors can enjoy them.
 If you’re here on Christmas Eve, take the cable car ride to the 19th-century monastery on the slopes of Mount Carmel, and from there, head visit St. John Church for the Christmas liturgical concert.

 Cities throughout Israel will be holding Mass, offering one of the best chances to experience the holiday like a local.
 Some of the most famous churches hosting mass include the Basilica of the Annunciation in Nazareth, the Immanuel Lutheran Church in Tel Aviv, Church of the Holy Sepulchre and Notre Dame of Jerusalem Center in Jerusalem and the Church of Nativity and Church of St. Catherine in Bethlehem.